 WorldRemit is available online and as a mobile app, with user-friendly features designed to make transferring money using your debit card an easy process.
 Registration can be completed in minutes and the process of sending money internationally is transparent from start to end.
 Your exact exchange rate and transfer fees are visible right away and are competitively priced compared to banks and other financial institutions, with exceptionally low rates for India, the Philippines, Africa and South America.

 While you can only send up to $10,000 per day, WorldRemit offers a unique cash-pick up service for many countries, which comes in handy for those who don’t have their recipient’s bank details or those in urgent need for quick cash.

 XE Money Transfer offers transfers to 170 countries around the world, supporting over 60 currencies.
 They have an excellent, user-friendly app and an easy-to-navigate website to easily transfer money abroad.
-XE is an extremely popular money transfer service due to its fee-free structure.
+XE is an extremely popular money transfer service due to its fee-free structure, a particular bonus when compared to using a bank account.
 You can send money by debit card or bank transfer with no transfer fees.
 Instead, XE adds a small markup to the inter-bank exchange rate when sending your money abroad, although this margin is significantly less than if you were sending money abroad with your bank.